1986 TOPPS BIG BASEBALL CARDS

 Demand for the oversized 1986 Topps Big Baseball cards was tremendous both at the checkout counter and afterwards in the secondary market.
 Their superior production qualities, all-star and award winner lineups, and sheer novelty factor fused together to create one of the company’s most beloved and enduring modern premium sets.
 Prices for even commons have held steady despite the35-year time gap.
 Top graded examples in the high-end population report routinely sell for hundreds or thousands due to their iconic status in the hobby.
 The 1986 Topps Big Baseball cards truly capitalized on collectors’ appetite for staring star players close up and remain a touchstone release nearly four decades later.

-Read also: TARGET HAVE BASEBALL CARDS
+Read also: BEST PROTECTIVE SLEEVES FOR BASEBALL CARDS

 Spread the love